yatiphyo/DCA2MC/README.md

 ## Problem

 We cannot print exactly the elapsed time of each command.
-However, we can use another tool to mitigate the problem.
+However, we can two ways to mitigate the problem.

+**1./ Using command line and output to a log file. (should use when experiment)**

+Prepare a maude file and load all command being fed to Maude program.
+For example you can see `test.maude` file.
+Then using the following command:

+`maude test.maude > out.log 2>&1`

+When the program finishes, you can see the `out.log` file information, such as created date, modified data.
+From that you can calculate the elapsed time of the program.

+**2./ Using another tool called `druss`, however this tool make the program slower (should use when debugging)**

 `dtruss -a -t write -p <PID>`